Announcing the Winner Winner Chicken Dinner!

-Anyhoo!
-I’m having so much fun junkin’ and finding treasures to sell in my little O’ booth and I lOVE thinking of things to create.
+So, I have a little space that I rent at Spring Creek Antique Mall and Tea Room in Ozark, Missouri and I have so much fun junkin’ and finding farmy goodness to sell in my little O’ booth.
+I also lOVE thinking of things to create.
 So I thought I would share some of the things I’ve been up to!

 It ain’t no secret I LOVE Farmhouse Style!